osohq/oso/docs/using/examples/user_types.rst

 In this guide, we'll walk through a policy for an application with two Actor types: **Customers** and **Internal Users**.

-.. note:: This guide is written using the :doc:`Python library </using/libraries/python/index>`
-    and assumes you are familiar with oso's :doc:`/more/key-concepts`.
+.. note:: This guide assumes you are familiar with oso's :doc:`/more/key-concepts`.

 A Tale of Two Actors